Sydney Mullaney: Career

 Beginning their season overseas, Team Strouse won the 2023 Euro Super Series to begin the 2023–24 season.
 Facing Italy's Stefania Constantini in the final, they scored three in the seventh end before stealing a single in the eighth to complete a 6–5 comeback.
 They also reached the final of their next event, the 2023 Icebreaker Challenge where they lost to Kate Cameron.
 After a semifinal finish at the 2023 Stu Sells Oakville Tankard, Team Strouse won the Mother Club Fall Curling Classic by winning seven straight games.
 In the championship game, they won 6–1 against Jolene Campbell.
 With all the points they accumulated in the first part of the season, the team qualified for the 2023 Tour Challenge Tier 2 Grand Slam of Curling event.
 There, they finished with a 2–2 record which was not enough to make the playoffs.
 They bounced back the following week, however, making it to the final of the Saville Grand Prix where they came up short against Selena Sturmay.
 They also made it to the semifinals of the Curl Mesabi Classic and the DeKalb Superspiel.
 Now ranked inside the top sixteen teams in the world, Team Strouse qualified for three Tier 1 Slam events.
 Despite winless records at the 2023 National and the 2024 Canadian Open, they finished 2–2 at the 2023 Masters.
 This qualified them for a tiebreaker which they lost to Sweden's Anna Hasselborg.
 The team ended the season at the 2024 United States Women's Curling Championship where they qualified for the playoffs with a 5–2 record.
 After defeating Miranda Scheel in the 3 vs. 4 game, they lost to the Sarah Anderson rink 11–7 in the semifinal.

 Personal life

-Mullaney is a student at the Hubbard School of Journalism at the University of Minnesota.
+Mullaney attended the Hubbard School of Journalism at the University of Minnesota.
 She previously attended Concord-Carlisle High School.

+Mullaney is employed as a marketer and lives in Minneapolis.

-She is in a relationship with Scottish curler Angus Bryce.
+She is also in a relationship with Scottish curler Angus Bryce.